-Coert Ambrosino has been serving in the role of Environmental Education Teacher since January 2019.
+Coert Ambrosino joined the AAPS Environmental Education Program in January 2019 and serves as the program's lead teacher.
 Coert is a product of AAPS (having attended Abbot, Forsythe, and Pioneer), with fond memories of EE programming with Bill Browning.
 He did his undergraduate work at the University of Michigan in Latin American Studies and Environmental Studies, completing a senior thesis on environmental and social impacts of monoculture pineapple production in Costa Rica after attending a semester abroad ecology program there.
 Coert later returned to UM to earn his Masters degree in Elementary Education.

 Before joining the EE program, Coert taught for ten years in North Carolina, Colorado, and Michigan.
-His professional accomplishments include facilitating district-level professional development, serving as a Gifted & Talented Program school liaison, coauthoring multiple academic articles, and being honored with a statewide recognition award for exemplary teaching.
-He also has a rich background in camping, having spent two summers working at camps in upstate New York and seven summers at Ann Arbor YMCA Camp Al-Gon-Quian in roles ranging from nature activity leader, to head male counselor, to assistant director.
-Coert has served in various instructional roles for AAPS, and he is delighted to now work with students from a wide range of grade levels all throughout the district.
+His professional accomplishments include facilitating district-level professional development, co-authoring multiple academic articles, serving as a union rep, leading academic enrichment programming, and being honored with a Colorado statewide recognition award for exemplary teaching.
+He also has a rich background in camping, having spent two summers working at camps in upstate New York and seven summers at Ann Arbor YMCA Camp Al-Gon-Quian in roles ranging from nature activity leader, to head counselor, to assistant director.
+Coert has served in various instructional roles for AAPS, and he is delighted to work with students from a wide range of grade levels all throughout the district.

-Coert is a Certified Interpretive Guide through the National Association for Interpretation.
-He is a lifelong learner who has completed training in NGSX, Project Wet, and Master Rain Gardener certification.
-He is also a member of the Michigan Alliance for Environmental and Outdoor Education and has earned his EE certification through its EEC-Professional program.
+Coert is a is a lifelong learner who has completed professional development in NGSX, Project Wet, Master Rain Gardener certification, and the National Association for Interpretation’s Certified Interpretive Guide training.
+He is a member of the Michigan Alliance for Environmental and Outdoor Education and has earned his EE certification through its EEC-Professional program.

 Environmental Specialists